Dr. Ismail Ughratdar (FRCS) — Updated on November 7, 2022

 Make sure you’re getting enough of the good stuff by eating a balanced diet every day.
 If you’re trying a new diet such as intermittent fasting, you still need to get sufficient nutrients.
 While supplements can help, taking too many can do more harm than good.
 It’s best to get your nutrients directly from food.

 Certain hairstyles can also cause traction alopecia.
 Avoid wearing tight top knots and man buns that can lead to hair loss.
+Try to pick a low-maintenance hairstyle that fits your hair type if possible.

 If you bleach your hair regularly, it’s important to know the risks.
 Avoid double bleaching, never leave bleach on for longer than the instructions say, and ideally try to move away from bleaching your hair altogether.